Xloka/xloka.github.io/about.md

 ## Tumblr themes
-I love Tumblr so I enjoyed creating two tumblr themes and I wish to increase that number in the future
+I love Tumblr so I enjoyed creating two tumblr themes and I wish to increase that number in the future if you are interested go to [my themes](https://www.tumblr.com/themes/by/xloka)

 ## Mobile APP ( Koletak )
 it's me proving that Javascript is better than JAVA ;)